Flask

 An overview of the project environment:

-Dependency managment/packaging: pyproject.toml comptible with PDM & PIP
+- Dependency managment/packaging: pyproject.toml comptible with UV & PIP

 Sources: